 work Any student who is registered for master's or doctoral level graduate work at the time her or his paper is submitted.

-not more than 2 years ago Any researcher, younger than 35, who was awarded Ph.D not earlier than 2 years before the submission deadline of the YRA call for papers.
+not more than 2 years ago Any researcher who was awarded Ph.D not earlier than 2 years before the submission deadline of the YRA call for papers.

 per author The committee will accept only one submission per author.

-- Candidates will submit a scholarly paper on a topic that is of interest to the European sociology of sport academic community.
+- Candidates will submit a scholarly paper on a topic related to the European context as either the empirical bases or the thematic focus for the study.
 Please submit two separate files: the first one must contain the title of the paper and the full contact information of the author; the second one must contain the title, the abstract and the full text of the paper (here the author should remain anonymous).

 - Papers with a lenght of over 8,500 words (references included) will not be considered.

 - Papers must be original, i.e. not already submitted elsewhere.